This is Part Two of a Two-Part Series articles and the perspective of Pam Berg, a long-time runner:

 ✓ Always Stay Alert To Your Surroundings

 There are many ways to be sure you are always alert.
 One primary way is to not wear headphones.
 Sure, listening to music is an excellent distraction and helps time pass quickly.
 Note the word used there: distraction.
 Just like music distracts us from the pain and discomfort of the run, it equally distracts us from the environment.
+Running safely is more important than your habit of listening to music while running.

 In addition to that, look around you while you run.
 Notice what is happening.
 Is someone approaching you?
 Are there others on the road or sidewalk?
 Does someone appear to be approaching you in a way that seems awkward?